Coresignal Review

 Coresignal’s huge and well maintained datasets outweigh the sometimes unpolished user experience.

 Businesses need web data, but they don’t always have the capabilities or willingness to collect it themselves.
 This is where companies like Coresignal come in.
-It’s a major provider of B2B data for sales platforms, HR tech, investment intelligence, and other purposes.
+It’s a major provider of B2B data for sales platforms, HR tech, investment intelligence, AI search, and other purposes.

 In this review, we’ll take a closer look at Coresignal: its services, pricing, and user experience.
 By the end, I hope to leave you with an answer to the question of whether Coresignal is the right data source for you.